rcgreen99/rcgreen99/README.md

-Hi, I’m Reese Green!
+##Hi, I’m Reese Green!
-Recent graduate of the Univeristy of Colorado at Boulder.
+- Recent graduate of the Univeristy of Colorado at Boulder.
-Double majored in Computer Science & Applied Mathematics.
+- Double majored in Computer Science & Applied Mathematics.
-Currently pursuing a career in Machine Learning while living in Portland, Oregon.
+- Currently pursuing a career in Machine Learning while living in Portland, Oregon.

-Interests:
-- Deep learning, computer vision, NLP

 Links:
 Personal website: http://reesegreen.com